What’s the Most Popular Medicare Supplement Insurance Plan?

 * Plan F and Plan C are not available to Medicare beneficiaries who became eligible for Medicare on or after January 1, 2020.
 If you became eligible for Medicare before 2020, you may still be able to enroll in Plan F or Plan C as long as they are available in your area.+ Read more

-What Do the Most Popular Medicare Supplement Plans Cost?
+How Much Do the Most Popular Medicare Supplement Plans Cost?

 Although first-dollar coverage Medigap plans are the most popular, some beneficiaries may choose other plans based on their premiums and costs that they cover.